jjbailey/browse/README.md

 ## Scrolling/Following

-browse has several scrolling/following modes:
+browse includes several scrolling and following modes:

-- Scrolling up and down in browse is a continuous process, providing a seamless browsing experience.
-Once initiated, scrolling persists until you decide to halt it.
-Consider the scroll and tail commands as toggle switches.
+- Scrolling up and down is a continuous process that provides a seamless browsing experience.
+Once you start scrolling, browse will continue until you decide to stop it.
+You can think of the scroll and tail commands as toggle switches.

-- When scrolling down hits EOF, browse enters follow mode, reading and displaying two lines per read of the input file.
+- When you scroll down and reach the end of the file (EOF), the browse mode switches to "follow" mode.
+In this mode, it reads and displays two lines of the input file at a time.

-- The tail command jumps to and follows EOF, reading and displaying the input file as fast as browse can read it.
+- The tail command allows you to jump to and follow EOF, enabling the system to read and display the input file as quickly as possible.

-- The cursor position indicates whether or not browse is following the file.
-If the cursor is in the lower left-hand corner, browse follows.
-If the cursor is in the upper left-hand corner, browse is idle.
+- The cursor position indicates whether the browse mode is following the file.
+If the cursor is in the lower left-hand corner, browsing is in follow mode.
+If the cursor is in the upper left-hand corner, browsing is idle.

 ## Searching